powsybl/powsybl-open-rao/docs/algorithms/castor/linear-problem/time-coupled-constraints/generator-constraints-filler.md

 Similarly, when the generator is shut off, it has a cool-down time called _lag time_ during which the power remains null and the generator cannot be turned on again.

-The following equation sums lag time and lead time (if it exists) to take into account the fact that between a shut down and a start up, the generator needs to stay OFF at least lag time + lead time.
+The following equation sums lag time and lead time (if they exist) to take into account the fact that between a shut down and a start up, the generator needs to stay OFF at least lag time + lead time.

 $$\forall t' \in \left [ t + \Delta_{\tau}, t + \Delta_{\tau} \left \lceil \frac{LAG(g) + LEAD(g)}{\Delta_{\tau}} \right \rceil \right ] \cap \mathcal{T}, \; T_{\textcolor{green}{\text{ON}} \to \textcolor{red}{\text{OFF}}}(g,s,t) \leq \delta_{\textcolor{red}{\text{OFF}}}^{gen}(g,s,t')$$